 Figure out why.
 Talk to them.

 Is it that they don’t understand how alcohol can be problematic for someone?
-Are you not known to be a big drinker to begin with so why would you bother to give it up?
+Are you not known to be a big drinker to begin with, so why would you bother to give it up?

-Is giving up alcohol for thirty days (or longer) silly to them?
+Is quitting alcohol silly to them?

 Whatever the case may be, get to the root of it.

 It might not be that serious for them, and it’s okay.
 Don’t make it awkward.
 Just be confident in your reasons for not drinking and explicit in what you need from them.